Juli Berwald: Interviews

 Berwald was interviewed in a 1999 article about the automation of sampling equipment and data in oceanography and marine biology.

 In 2013, Berwald was featured in Episode 11 of Texas Business Women's Women.
 Connected. podcast about "Building relationships and rapport over Skype".

 Berwald interviewed author Stuart Rojstaczer in October 2014 about his book The Mathematician's Shiva.

 In November 2017, Berwald was interviewed about Spineless by Laura Rice for the Texas Standard.

 Personal life

 In 2007, Berwald wrote for Redbook about how motherhood had changed her perspective on life, but that her 10 years as a marine biologist aided in other situations.

-In May 2014 on Medium, she wrote about her grandmother's impact on her life and her passing in April that year.
+In May 2014 on Medium, she wrote about her grandmother's impact on her life and her death in April that year.